 The search engines all love passive links like this.
 Why?
 Because they can be trusted.

 Here’s an example (disclaimer, client).
 It’s circa 2003.
-Your site is Earthbound Farms, major grower and seller of of organic salads (note they rank#1 for that today).
+Your site is Earthbound Farms, major grower and seller of of organic salads (note they rank#1 or #2 on any given day).
 Produce.
 Veggies.
 You sell your produce all over the U.S., to hundreds of stores, food chains, and specialty markets.
 You’ve rarely if ever ask for a link to your site, yet your site has several hundred links.

 How can this be?

 Explanation 1: Many of the stores and restaurants Earthbound Farms sells organic produce to also have web sites, and on their sites they have sections like Suppliers, Vendors, or Purveyors.
 Here’s an example.
 On the Paul Martin’s American Bistro web site they have a “Purveyors” page where they list the companies they purchase products from.
 When those companies have web sites, like Earthbound Farms does, they often provide a link to the company.
 Have a look.
 Classic passively obtained natural backlink for the organic produce company.

 Explanation 2: Your company is going to attend a upcoming trade show for your industry, or maybe sponsor an event related to your industry.
 Trade shows have web sites, and so do special events, and on those sites there’s a section with links to the web sites of all the companies that are going to attend, or be sponsors.
 Heres an example.
 Bingo, another passively obtained backlink.
 Side note: argue with me all day that this sponsor link was sought after and thus not natural, but in the grand scheme of links, this is about as white hat as it gets.